Scheduling

 ---|---|---|

-- Open the pipeline to schedule in the project editor.
+- Open a pipeline in the project editor.

 - Expand the Options (ellipses) menu in the project header.